kevinmeehanofficial/FIN_LLAMA/README.md

 cd FIN_LLAMA
 ```

 You will need to create two .bin files that contain tokenized data.
-I will be releasing a tokenizer I built for this in the near future, but just make sure that the dtype=np.uint16.
-Store the val.bin and train.bin files in a subdirectory named "data".
+I will release a tokenizer I built for this soon, but just make sure that the dtype=np.uint16.
+Store the val.bin and train.bin files in a subdirectory named "data."

 Once data is cleaned, tokenized, and prepared, then train our model: